188.8.131.52 Job Search - Setting Job Search Requirements - General

 The legislation does not specify the number of jobs a person is required to search for each month.

-As delegates of the Secretary of the Department of Employment, employment services providers will determine the appropriate number of job searches a job seeker is required to undertake per month and specify this in the job seeker's Job Plan.
+As delegates of the Secretary of the Department of Employment, Skills, Small and Family Business, employment services providers will determine the appropriate number of job searches a job seeker is required to undertake per month and specify this in the job seeker's Job Plan.

 - for job seekers in jobactive: